jnsbyr/attiny-projection-screen-trigger/README.md

 - Check that a manual override of the projection screen motor direction via the control unit is still possible.

+## Extras

+Interested in another hardware hack?
+Maybe you have a projector and a TV and maybe you have a manual HDMI switch to select the output device.
+Then have a look at this [addon]("HDMI-Switch%20Upgrade.md") to the projection screen trigger that automatically operates the HDMI switch.

+## Alternatives

+If your projector has WiFi then there are other ways to detect if the projector is on or off without the need to attach a current transformer to the mains extension cord of the projector.
+Take an [ESP8266 microcontroller](https://www.espressif.com/en/products/socs/esp8266) instead of the ATtiny85 together with the [Arduino Core for ESP8266](https://github.com/esp8266/Arduino).
+Using WiFi or Ethernet methods you can scan for your projector MAC address or just ping it.
+With WiFi available you might even add other extras to the project like [MQTT](https://mqtt.org/) or a webserver to allow remote control.

+Replacing the ATtin85 with an ESP8266 comes at a price though.
+It is not the price for components but the price for energy.
+A WiFi device needs almost 1 W to work compared to the 40 µW of the ATtiny85.
+The ESP8266 microcontroller has power saving modes that might be suitable to reduce the average power consumption somewhat but you will never get near the consumption of ATtiny85.
+And because of the peak consumption of the ESP8266 it is probably not a good idea to tap the power supply of the control unit of the projection screen because this might overtax or damage the circuit so you will need an extra power supply.

+## Conclusion

+Especially the combination of the Projection Screen Trigger with the [HDMI switch addon]("HDMI-Switch%20Upgrade.md") provides a combination of advantages you will not find with other solutions:

+- low price (around 25 EUR)
+- low environmental impact
+    - low power consumption (less than 2.5 mW)
+    - no EMR compared to WiFi and Bluetooth solutions
+- high reliability (wired, no line of sight required compared to IR solutions)
+- highly ergonomic (the power button of the projector simultaneously controls the projection screen and the HDMI switch)
+- independent of manufacturer and model of projector
+- compact circuit board (50x25x20 mm, excluding current transformer)

 ## Contributing

 In you want something clarified or improved you may raise an [issue](https://github.com/jnsbyr/attiny-projection-screen-trigger/issues).